-Reading at home (3) Home Learning (3) Trying your best (3) Making a good sentence (3) Asking a good question (3) Not giving up (3) Giving a good answer (3) Home Learning (3) Joining in (3) Using a new word (3) Golden Book (4)
+Reading at home (3) Home Learning (3) Trying your best (3) Making a good sentence (3) Asking a good question (3) Not giving up (3) Giving a good Home Learning Joining in Using a new Golden Book answer (3) (3) (3) word (3) (4)

 When awarding a 'dojo', the member of staff should reinforce the good behaviour e.g. 'You can have a 'dojo' for holding the door open and showing good manners.
-Once awarded, a dojo can never be deducted.The Class Dojo page should be open and readily available on the Interactive Whiteboard during every lesson.
+Once awarded, a dojo can never be deducted.
+The Class Dojo page should be open and readily available on the Interactive Whiteboard during every lesson.
 During lunchtimes, it is the responsibility of the midday staff to set-up Class Dojo in the school hall.